 An enlightened Google search reflecting women’s rightful place in agriculture will be the perfect measure for changed public awareness.

 What is your education and outreach strategy?

-We work in a united front with the Invisible Farmer Project and its partners, who in turn amplify the reach and impact of each strategy through their own networks, including:
+We work in a united front with the project's partners, who in turn amplify the reach and impact of each strategy through their own networks, including:

 • dedicated social media engagement